In order to participate in, and remain in, the Flexible MD program, students must:

 - be in good academic standing.

 - be able to participate without jeopardizing academic progress in other required courses or competencies.

 - if participating in a research experience, have a research mentor who has direct knowledge of the research experience and who will guide the student, as needed, throughout the experience and help to ensure students reach their stated goals

 - submit progress reports every three months and a final report upon completion.

 - senior students must apply by the June meeting of the Flexible MD Overview Committee of their fourth year.
 Applications will not be accepted post residency match.
 Applications from fourth year students will not be accepted after the June Committee meeting of their fourth year.

-- students wishing to begin an experience following their second year of medical school, and prior to beginning clinical rotations must complete the USMLE Step 1 exam by the end of clinical academic period 2.
+- students wishing to begin an experience following their second year of medical school, and prior to beginning clinical rotations must complete the USMLE Step 1 exam by the end of the year 3 summer clinical semester.

 - students must continue to meet all requirements for graduation while on their experience.

 Failure of participating students to meet any or all requirements may results in the student being asked to return from the experience.